devsoniexpert72/Duosploit-V3.0/README.md

 # Duosploit-V3.0
-#WARNING:BY USING THIS TOOL YOU ARE AGREEING THAT YOU ARE RESPONSIBLE FOR ANY BANS ON DUOLINGO.COM

-This app is powered by TROILINGO
+#This app is powered by #Duolingo Pro BETA